 Transfer and Performance Support Tools: Training is only successful if learners apply their skills to real life.
 This is accomplished by including job-aids, action-planners, and prompts for them to take to their managers.

 Small, easily accessible bursts of learning have become increasingly popular in today’s training industry.
 Learners like them because they can learn something new without spending a whole workday in a classroom, and we like them because they allow us to cut to the chase.
 Microlearning is a perfect strategy for companies that value the flexibility of their workforce and like their learning to be dispersed as quickly as possible.

 The most important tool for the job is the one you need right now, and on-demand learning teaches learners how to quickly and correctly choose and access whatever that tool may be.
-On-demand learning is ideal for companies that work with technical equipment or information—it helps decrease the employee’s cognitive load by teaching them on-the-job strategies when they’re actually on the job.
+On-demand learning is ideal for companies that work with technical equipment or information—it helps decrease the employee’s cognitive load by teaching them on-the-job strategies.